-The new Parkview Recreation Center opened Thursday in West Baltimore’s Penn North neighborhood, marking a $14 million investment in a community that long been under-resourced.
+The new Parkview Recreation Center opened Thursday in West Baltimore’s Penn North neighborhood, marking a $14 million investment in a community that has long been under-resourced.

 City and state officials celebrated the culmination of the project to convert the 2.8-acre site of the former Westside Elementary School into a new, 16,000-square-foot recreation center and park.